Feby is a colour-coded bracelet that works as a learning tool and calendar for the average woman's menstrual cycle.

 A rise in body temperature.

 After ovulation a woman's temperature can increase up to 1.6%.
 A basal body temperature thermometer is used to recognize this.
 The temperature spike indicates the production of progesterone, another hormone involved in the menstrual cycle and pregnancy.
-This method cannot predict when you ovulated but just that you have.
+This method cannot predict exactly when you ovulated but just that you have.

 Change in cervical mucus.